Rayrithon/Rayrithon/README.md

 - 🔧 I have a bachelor degree in mechanical engineering
 - ❤️ Passionate about data
 - 💻 Autodidactic in Python, SQL and Tableau
-- 💡 Always learning something new (dbt currently)
+- 💡 Always learning something (dbt currently)
 - 📊 I have experience in Data Analysis
 - 🔥 You can find me here: [LinkedIn](https://www.linkedin.com/in/rayrithon/)

 <p>&nbsp;</p>

+**Competences**
+- Microsoft SQL Server
+- Google BigQuery
+- Tableau
+- Microsoft Excel
+- Engineering softwares